mazzi/mazzi.github.com/_posts/2021-02-14-Panasonic-PR-5000-project.md

 <img src="/images/2021/2021-02-14-Pana18800.webp" alt="PR 5000 catalog" class="center" width="500px"/>

-The tubbing is Tange Cr-Mo.
+The tubing is Tange Cr-Mo.
 The body has some stickers and seems that was bought on a German speaking store called "Marty".
 In the front tube has a serial number engraved.
 Nothing on the bottom bracket.
 Also has a registration number in the seatpost.
 I wander how this bike arrived to Spain.

 Looks like "PR" stands for Professional Racing.
 Here's the team with the PR-6000.